Stephen Williams - Little Pieces of Sophie first page

 He rolled his eyes.

-His mum flicked through more pictures, then pulled out one of him in hospital.
-Sophie was sat next to him on the bed, both holding up their thumbs.
-His mother touched Sophie’s face.
-“We were lucky with Sophie, weren’t we Jack?”
+His mum flicked through more pictures, then pulled out one of him in the hospital.
+Sophie was next to him on the bed, an arm around each other, holding up their thumbs.
+Her cheeks, brown and rosy next to his bleached skin.

 He nodded.
 “It was a miracle.”